Kempie1/stock-checker/api/Readme.md

 ## ER Model of Database

 This PNG file: ER Model of Database.png
-Contains the Model of the Database
+Contains the ER Model of the Database

 ## Flask Server